forestgrape/people_interactions/conflicts/military.md

 ##### Infantry
 * For offense: usually more heavily armored while maintaining the ability to move including the ability to move in settings with provide some stealth and/or cover.
 For example moving in wild terrain and/or at night, camouflage for different situations and terrains.
-* For defense: Shields and heavy guns to use from fortified positions.
-Scouting/surveillance tools to detect enemies such as classic binoculars or electronic sensors.
-Tphoto drones or fixed installed camera traps and/or the visible.
+* For defense: Shields for protection and heavy guns to use protected positions (e.g. prebuilt fortifications).
+Scouting/surveillance tools to detect enemies such as classic binoculars or electronic sensors, photo drones or fixed installed camera traps and/or the visible.

+##### Armored Personal Carriers
+Transport infantry for preparation/reinforcement in defence respectively to advance in offense.

 ##### Multipurpose Airplanes
 Features: